biswas101/Ionization-rate/README.md

 # Ionization rate of Hydrogan with respect to Pressure, Current and Voltage in DC gun

 This code can be used to find ionization rate dN/dt or dN/dQ.<br/>
-Integration, Int(sigma.dE) is needed for this calculation, which is explain in, https://github.com/biswas101/H2-Ionization-Cross-Section<br/>
+Integration, Int(sigma.dE) is needed for this calculation, which is explained in, https://github.com/biswas101/H2-Ionization-Cross-Section<br/>
 * dN/dt with respect to Gun Voltage<br/>
   * ion_gen_dc_gap.py can be used to find ionization rate with repect to gun Voltage V.<br/>
   * Pressure P = 5E-12 torr, Current I = 1mA